uafrontender/RPSLS-web3-game/README.md

 When we look at the matrix, we conclude that:

 - There is no dominant strategy for any player in this matrix.
 As there is no single action that guarantees a player the highest payoff regardless of the opponent's choice.
-- As there's no dominant strategy, There is also no pure strategy equilibria.
+- For the above matrix, with no player guessing or knowing the probabilities of other player choices, There is no pure strategy equilibria.

 ## Mixed strategy nash equilibria is playing `1/5` each hand